arctelix/pinimatic/README.md

 Run the server on port 5000 unless you changed it in settings:

     $ python manage.py runserver 0.0.0.0:5000

+NOTE: If you are installing with an existing database for pinimatic and have a migration fail because it exists already , then fake the migration ex: ```$ ./manage.py migrate appname xxxx --fake```

 ### 5) Quick Settings